s-mikkilineni/s-mikkilineni.github.io/_pages/research.md

 **Peer-Reviewed Journal Articles**

+[9] Huang, M. ^, **Mikkilineni, S.** ^, , & Lee, J., Duboise, M. (In Press).
+The effects of augmented reality on prosocial behavior intentions in the disaster news context: The mediating role of physical presence and empathy. _New Media & Society_.
+^ co-first authors

 [8] Billings, A. C., & **Mikkilineni, S.** (2023).
 The next best thing: How media dependency and uses and gratifications inform esport fandom during the COVID-19 pandemic. _American Behavioral Scientist, 67_(10). [https://doi.org/10.1177/00027642221118277](https://journals.sagepub.com/doi/10.1177/00027642221118277)

 [7] **Mikkilineni, S.**, Billings, A. C., Brown, K., & Vegas, X. R. (2023).
 The role of team and social identity in parasocial relationships and parasocial breakups: Lionel Messi’s departure from FC Barcelona. _International Journal of Communication_. ​[Link](https://ijoc.org/index.php/ijoc/article/view/20168/4258)